meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

         * `updateSidebar(colors)`: a function that sets App's `activeCell` state variable to the object passed in as `colors`.
 It also sets App's `showSidebar` state variable to `true`.
 This function gets passed to the Table component as a prop.
         * `hideSidebar()`: a function that sets the value of `showSidebar` in the App state to `false`.
 It gets passed to the Sidebar component as a prop.
 * **Table**: Renders the HTML `table` element and all of the TableCell components.
-    * The Table component receives the `updateSidebar` function as a prop from App and passes it down to the TableCell components rendered.
+    * The Table component receives the `updateSidebar` function as a prop from App and passes it down to the TableCell components.
     * The Table component also sets the `colors` object for each TableCell.
 (Since this is a contrived example, the configuration is hard-coded for each TableCell.)
 * **Sidebar**: Renders additional details about the currently selected TableCell.
-    * This component renders an `h1` element for the title of the sidebar, a `button` element for closing the sidebar, and a `p` element for additional details about the TableCell that was clicked.
+    * This component renders an `h1` element for the title of the sidebar, a `button` element for closing the sidebar, and a `p` element with the `colors` details for the TableCell that was clicked.
     * When the `isHidden` prop from App is `true`, the Sidebar renders with an additional class that hides the Sidebar by moving it offscreen.
 When `isHidden` is false, the class is removed, and the Sidebar becomes visible.
 * **TableCell**: Renders the `td` element for an individual cell.
     * Inside the `td` element, there is a `button` element.
 When this button is clicked, the click event handler calls the `updateSidebar` function from props and passes it the `colors` prop for that cell.